Teaching phonics at New Waltham Academy

 Key Stage 2

 In Year 3, all children continue to work through Letters and Sounds with discrete phonic lessons being taught to differentiated groups allowing diagnostic teaching to take place to meet all children’s phonic abilities.
+Children who have not passed the phonics screening by Year 3 check or are working below End of phase 5 take home a ‘Phonic Phase Reading Book’ weekly.
 Once all children have confidently secured knowledge in Phase 6 they then continue on spelling and grammar focus.

 Throughout school, from Nursery, we use diagnostic teaching to support those who are may have differing phonological awareness.
 This includes precision teaching, Nessy and POPAT to ensure that all children develop a secure phonic knowledge to allow them to access a language rich world.